About Your Academics

 About Our Greener Alumni

-are employed and/or pursuing graduate or professional studies within one year of graduation.
+are employed, pursuing graduate or professional studies, or doing something otherwise meaningful within one year of graduation.

 Our accomplished alumni live and work around the world and they tend to be creative, innovative, and entrepreneurial in their endeavors.

 Many Evergreen alumni are working to make the world a better place.
 Prominent alumni include: